-Built over the river Cher, this renaissance beauty in the Loire Valley with its turrets, towers, and grandiose gardens is the second most visited castle in France after Versailles.
+Built over the river Cher, this renaissance beauty in the Loire Valley with its turrets, towers, and beautiful gardens is the second most visited castle in France after Versailles.
 Just LOOK at it!!
 I can’t believe it took me until this fall to go see it in person!

 Over the centuries, the Château de Chenonceau was designed by a long list of women.
 Each brought different aspects of design to fruition.
 Its almost uninterrupted succession of females is why this French castle is also known as Le Château des Dames (the castle of ladies).

 The stunning archways and bridge were added by Diane de Poitiers (nice name, eh?), King Henry II’s mistress.
 But when King Henry II died, Catherine de Medici (the king’s widow) kicked out Diane (who also happened to be her second cousin) and moved back in.
 Catherine promptly took over the rest of the construction.